-Mike Peterson knows the tax man as well as he knows business.
+Mike Peterson is a contract attorney who works with Carrington Coleman.
+He knows the tax man as well as he knows business.
 That has helped him work successfully with Carrington Coleman clients to achieve their desired business outcomes and also, when necessary, to help resolve complex issues in which clients face potential litigation.
-Mike is of counsel at Carrington Coleman and his practice focuses on corporate, health care and tax related matters.
+Mike’s practice focuses on corporate, health care and tax related matters.

 His corporate representation has involved representing public companies, established privately-owned businesses and entrepreneurs in a wide variety of industries, with a particular emphasis on healthcare, business and growing middle market companies, with a broad range of regulatory, corporate and business law issues.
 He has assisted clients at every stage of development and growth, including selecting and forming the appropriate entity for the business, obtaining seed money and growth capital, securing appropriate office or manufacturing locations or satisfying other real estate needs, developing and implementing successful growth and exit strategies, which have included mergers and acquisitions, strategic joint ventures, and offerings of securities of various types.

 His tax representation has included advising both publicly traded and privately held companies on a broad range of issues related to both federal and state tax matters, including planning issues for all types of business transactions, particularly business formations and mergers and acquisitions, as well as controversy work related to both federal and state tax disputes.
 Additionally, he advises clients on bankruptcy tax issues.
 Mike helps individuals address personal tax issues, including those regarding the best vehicle for their business or family assets.